Antonio Ponvert III

 In 2005, Ponvert represented the father of Michael Ross, a young man on Connecticut death row who had volunteered to be executed by lethal injection and whose mental competency was in doubt.
 In two separate cases, spanning a period of five months, Antonio sued the State to prevent the execution, he obtained a temporary injunction from the federal district court, and he then brought and defended appeals in the Federal Circuit Court and the U.S. Supreme Court.
 Michael eventually was executed, despite his father's efforts to save him.

-Attorney Ponvert is on staff at Gerry Spence's Trial Lawyers College in Dubois, Wyoming.
+Ponvert is a fellow of the International Academy of Trial Lawyers, and is on the faculty of at Gerry Spence's Trial Lawyers College in Dubois, Wyoming.
 He has lectured and written on trial practice, constitutional law, civil rights, and class actions.

 Areas of Practice